Skip to main content

 2. Does not disrespect, exploit, or intimidate others

-2. Maintains privacy and confidentiality as appropriate to role
+2. Maintains privacy and confidentiality within in-person and virtual settings

-1. Recognizes, respects, and advocates for the rights of the child, youth and family
+1. Recognizes, respects, and advocates for the rights of the children, youth, and families

 2. Supports individuals in advocating for their own rights and safety

-6. Encourages a child or youth’s participation within a family and community, and facilitates the development of social networks
+7. Encourages children and youth’s participation within family and community, and facilitates the development of social networks

-7. Recognizes the life space of young people involves physical, emotional, mental and virtual domains (including social media, messaging, gaming, etc.)
+8. Recognizes that the life spaces of individuals and families involve physical, emotional, mental, and virtual domains (including social media, messaging, gaming, virtual work/school plat- forms, etc.)

-1. Affirms that there are differences in individual and family needs and meets those needs on an individual basis
+1. Affirms that there are differences in individual and family needs and meets these needs on an individual basis

 2. Ensures interactions reflect developmental age, status, understanding and capacity

-3. Adapts to individual needs when designing and implementing plans and programs (including psychological, physical, social, cultural, and spiritual needs)
+3. Adapts to individual needs when designing and implementing plans and programs (including developmental, intellectual, psychological, physical, social, cultural, and spiritual needs)

-1. Makes referrals to other professionals as necessary and seeks assistance to ensure access to needed services
+1. Makes referrals to other professionals as necessary and seeks assistance to ensure access to needed service

 2. Observes, assesses, and evaluates services/treatments prescribed or designed by other professionals

-10. Ensures appropriate boundaries between professional and personal relationships
+11. Maintains appropriate boundaries between professional and personal relationships to ensure wellness for service providers and recipients

 1. Recognizes and adjusts for dynamics related to power, authority, and position